chengl7/LonGP/README.md

 * Both input files must be tab delimitered and end with ".txt" file suffix.
 * In "X.txt", the continuous covariates (specific to each time point such as age) should be placed in front of the discrete covariates (specific to each individual such as gender).
 * In "X.txt", the last covariate must be "id" covariate, which is a interger representing an individual.
+* Missing values in "X.txt", e.g. diseAge for control, should be marked as "NaN".